The first time I was introduced to chamomile flowers, I was floored.

 Growing your chamomile seeds indoors prior to popping them into the ground is the most effective, trusted method for growth.

-Start seeds 6 to 8 weeks before the expected final frost date; I always shoot for that middle ground and start seeds at 7 weeks.
 The seeds require light and warmth to germinate at their fullest potential, so simply pop them on top of a seed starting medium.
 There is no need to cover the seeds with any of the growing medium.

 Chamomile specifically enjoys being placed in a sunny window, but will grow under grow lights; make sure to give the seedlings no more than 16 hours of light a day.
 They require a full 8 hours of “rest” from light.